VA-11 Hall-A: Characters

 Much of the details of VA-11 Hall-A's world are not directly told to the player, but instead inferred through interacting with the characters.
-This is so the world is introduced in a "readably human way" and also more naturally, with each character contributing their own perspectives, "providing details that are just random or obscure enough to paint a believable picture."
+This is so the world is introduced in a more natural and believably human way, with each character contributing their own perspectives, "providing details that are just random or obscure enough to paint a believable picture."
 The characters have their own personal story routes in the game.
 The player character of the game is Jill (formerly named Gillian during development), the bartender at the eponymous VA-11 Hall-A dive bar in Glitch City.
 Jill is a young female bartender who chose to forego an offer to work at a research institute, instead finding herself to be better suited to the "field of alchemy" in mixing drinks for customers at a dive bar.
 The game eases the player into its gameplay by letting Jill practice making drinks every morning before she heads to work.
-The game contains a "colorful cast" of regulars at the bar, including "sex working robots, assassins, private detectives, and pop stars", with how the player serves them having "subtle but important effects on their lives".
+The game contains a "colorful cast" of regulars at the bar, including "sex working robots, assassins, private detectives, and pop stars", with how the player serves them having lasting impacts on their lives.